 Kilmartin Museum, website, closed from Christmas to February, Entrance: £7

-Things to do in the Heart of Argyll & Further Afield
+Things to do in the Heart of Argyll & Day trips from Kilmartin

 Of course, there is a lot more to do in the area and once glance at the map will reveal that Kilmartin Glen is a perfectly central location to discover this region in the south-west Highlands.
 Here are some suggestions for day trips from Kilmartin Glen, road trips to nearby areas and attractions to visit not far from the B&B.

-The Heart of Argyll has a rich natural landscape and from the Kingsreach B&B there are many different nature reserves at your doorstep.
+The Heart of Argyll has a rich natural landscape and there are many different nature reserves at its doorstep.

 Moine Mhor near Kilmartin features mossy, peaty moorlands and shallow pools with lots of interesting wildlife and variety of trails.

 Taynish is located on a remote peninsula just half an hour from Kilmartin.
-Its woodlands house trees that are over 6,000 years old and there is a lot of wildlife to discover.
+Its Ancient oak woodlands are home to trees that are over 6,000 years old and there is a lot of wildlife to discover.
 The climb up Barr Mor for panoramic views is a highlight.

 Knapdale Forest is a sprawling woodland where you can get lost among the ancient trees.
-The forest is also home to the Scottish Beaver Trial which reintroduced beavers back into this landscape over 400 years after they were hunted to extinction.
+The forest is also home to the Scottish Beaver Trial site at Loch Barnluasgan.
+Beavers were reintroduced into this landscape over 400 years after they were hunted to extinction.
 At Knapdale you can also walk to the ruins of the historic township of Arichonan which was cleared – after dramatic resistance of the local residents – in 1848.

 There are numerous castles near Kilmartin Glen: